 It's marathon season again!
-We've followed many of you as you've run Boston, Delaware, and Coastal Marathons over the last two weekends.
+We've followed many of you as you've run Steamtown, Chicago, Berlin, and more.
 Congratulations!

-One question we get asked a lot is about how much time you should take off after you run a marathon.
+One question we get asked often is how much time you should take off for marathon recovery.
 The simple answer is about 7-10 days.
 Here's why.

 What happens to our body when we run a marathon

 The marathon challenges all systems and tissues in our body, from muscles and tendons to the immune system.
 Here are the two major things you can expect after running a marathon:

 There is muscle inflammation and injury.
 By injury, we don't mean large tears or muscle strains, but there will be micro-tearing and some muscle fiber/cell necrosis (cellular death).
 This results in inflammation and elevated creatine kinase and myoglobin, which can be seen in blood work.
 CK and myoglobin are markers for both skeletal AND cardiac muscle damage.
 Studies have shown that CK remains elevated for seven days or more, and myoglobin stays elevated for about 4 to 5 days.
 This is seen even in the absence of muscle soreness.
 So, even if you start feeling good, take those days off!